Share your passion for youth issues!

 Y4Y Award Ceremony

-Participants of the Y4Y Digital Media Contest were recognized and celebrated at the annual Y4Y Award Ceremony on the evening of June 7th, 2019.
+Participants of the Y4Y Digital Media Contest were recognized and celebrated at the annual Y4Y Award Ceremony on the evening of June 11, 2020.
 The Award Ceremony not only celebrates the accomplishments and hard work of contestants, but also acknowledges the efforts made by community partners, contest organizer jury members and youth jury members.
 It is an opportunity to bring together and celebrate youth from across the province.
-Take a look at some of the photos taken at the 2019 Y4Y Award Ceremony.

 1. What are loot boxes or mystery chests?
 How does purchased loot boxes present itself in a way that is similar to gambling?
 Why is it important that youth know this?